 Hello Moe Norman Fans,

 The world needs heroes.
-Not superman, wonder-women or iron man – the kind you see in the movies.
+Not Superman, wonder-women or iron man – the kind you see in the movies.
 We need real heroes.
-The human kind.
-The ones that have their feet on ground who have everyday lives.
+The humankind.
+The ones that have their feet on the ground who have everyday lives.
 Moe Norman was my type of hero.